The Monona Terrace Community and Convention Center

-Grandview Café is located in the Garden terrace on Level 4.
-This provides service from 7 am to 11 am.
+The Grandview Coffee Kiosk is located in the Garden Terrace on Level 4.
+This provides service from 08:00-11:00 during the business week.

 Parking is available at $3.00 per hour.
 Additionally, bike racks are available on the 3rd and 4th levels.
 Complete information is available online, https://www.mononaterraceparking.com.

 Frank Lloyd Wright first envisioned Monona Terrace at its present site in 1938.
 This dream became a reality in 1997 with its creation, honoring the legacy of the renowned architect.
 This continues through its sustainability initiatives as a “green building”.
 The facility was first certified in 2007 at the Silver Level of the U.S. Green Building Council at the Silver Level.
 In 2015, the efforts were further recognized with advancement to the Gold Level, certified by the prestigious Leadership in Energy and Environmental Design for Existing Buildings (LEED-EB).
 The award recognizes the continued efforts of Monona Terrae to promote a whole-building approach to sustainability.

 Additionally, Monona Terrace and Monona Catering have been in partnership with UW Wisconsin’s WE CONSERVE composting program since 2010.
 The project annually diverts about 20 tons of organic kitchen waste from landfills, reducing the production of methane into the atmosphere.
 The organic materials are then recycled into a nutrient-rich soil amendment which is sold to area farmers and used on campus landscaping projects.

 ADA Statement / Special Needs